The Petit Lenormand deck is available now. Limited stock

 Health and energy

 For health, the Coffin can indicate the end of a treatment, the conclusion of a phase of illness, or the exit from a very challenging state.
 With the Dog, the focus is on loved ones, caregivers, or allies who have been present during this period.
-The combination can mark the end of care by a particular person, the need to preserve an exhausted caregiver, or the moment when one decides to no longer rely on a single pillar of trust.
-It can also signal the need to set boundaries regarding a sick or struggling loved one, so as not to entirely sacrifice one's own emotional or physical stability.
+The combination can mark the end of care by a specific person, the need to preserve an exhausted caregiver, or the moment when one decides to no longer rely on a single pillar of trust.
+It can also signal the necessity to set boundaries regarding a sick or struggling loved one, so as not to entirely sacrifice one's own emotional or physical stability.

 Objects